 print(TR_keywords[0:10])

 KeyBERT is a simple, easy-to-use keyword extraction algorithm that takes advantage of SBERT embeddings to generate keywords and key phrases from a document that are more similar to the document.
-First, document embedding (a representation) is generated using the sentences-BERT model.
-Next, the embeddings of words are extracted for N-gram phrases.
-The similarity of each keyphrase to the document is then measured using cosine similarity.
-The most similar words can then be identified as the words that best describe the entire document and are considered as keywords.
+First, the extract_keywords function generates a document embedding using the sentences-BERT model.
+Next, the function extracts the embeddings of words for N-gram phrases.
+The algorithm measures the similarity of each keyphrase to the document using cosine similarity.
+You can identify the most similar words as those that best describe the entire document and consider them as keywords.

 To generate keywords using keybert you must first install the keybert package and then module keyBERT can be imported.